Vivegam: Plot

-Present: Aryan hires a group of assassins to kill Yazhini, but AK neutralizes the assassins and saves her.
-AK traps Rachael and Michael in a network of subway train tunnels, where he manages to kill them.
+Present: Aryan, who is sure that AK has not discovered their betrayal as yet, send Rachel and Mike to meet AK after finding out his location, instructing them to kill AK as soon as they come into possession of the weapons drive.
+After they meet AK and start talking to him, at one pint of time, AK switches on a lot of infra-red lights in the surroundings, effectively disabling the communication devices Rachel and mike had been carrying, revealing that as he was about to fall from the top, he saw them shooting at him.
+Rachel and Mike realize too late that this was AK's trap all along, and they both are finished off by AK.
+Aryan hires a group of assassins to kill Yazhini, but AK neutralizes the assassins and saves her.
 Later, AK learns that Aryan and his teammates belong to a shadow government, which controls the economy of the world by war manipulation.
 With Yazhini's help, AK infiltrates into the CTS headquarters, where he meets Shawn and tortures him regarding the coordinates of buried weapon's location.
 Shawn gets killed by a time-bomb watch, while AK gets saved by Yazhini.

-Aryan, as a CTS officer and shadow government agent, forces AK and Yazhini into hiding by blaming AK as a wanted terrorist.
-AK releases a video challenging Aryan and CTS officers to save Aryan from being assassinated.
-Aryan is provided security and is not allowed to leave the building till the next 24 hours.
+Aryan, as a CTS officer and shadow government agent, forces AK and Yazhini into hiding by framing AK as a wanted terrorist.
+AK releases a video challenging the CTS to save Aryan from being assassinated.
+Aryan is provided security and is not allowed to leave the building until the next 24 hours.
 Aryan escapes from the security by secretly killing his own guards.
-AK tries to stop the nuclear weapon from blasting by turning off the satellites by powerhub.
+AK tries to stop the nuclear weapon from blasting by turning off the 10 main satellites by powerhub.

 To prevent AK from continuing his job, Aryan kidnaps Yazhini and keeps her in a secret place.
 Aryan asks AK whether he will save Yazhini or stop the bomb.
 AK seeks proof for her kidnapping and Yazhini provides him with her location using morse code.
 AK arrives at the place, where he prevents the plutonium weapon from exploding and kills Aryan.
-AK, Yazhini and their baby girl Natasha goes for a long drive, where a mission is assigned for AK.
+AK, Yazhini, and their baby daughter Natasha go for a long drive, where a mission is assigned for AK.